Valentinian I: Service under Constantius and Julian

-The conflict between Magnentius and Constantius had allowed the Alamanni and Franks to take advantage of the confusion and cross the Rhine, attacking several important settlements and fortifications.
+During the conflict between Magnentius and Constantius, the Alamanni and Franks took advantage of the confusion and crossed the Rhine, attacking several important settlements and fortifications.
 In 355, after deposing his cousin Gallus but still feeling the crises of the empire too much for one emperor to handle, Constantius raised his cousin Julian to the rank of Caesar.
 With the situation in Gaul rapidly deteriorating, Julian was made at least nominal commander of one of the two main armies in Gaul, Barbatio being commander of the other.
 Constantius devised a strategy where Julian and Barbatio would operate in a pincer movement against the Alamanni.
 However, a band of Alamanni slipped past Julian and Barbatio and attacked Lugdunum (Lyon).
 Julian sent the tribunes Valentinian and Bainobaudes to watch the road the raiders would have to return by.
 However, their efforts were hindered by Barbatio and his tribune Cella.
 The Alamanni king Chnodomarius took advantage of the situation and attacked the Romans, inflicting heavy losses.
 Barbatio complained to Constantius and the debacle was blamed on Valentinian and Bainobaudes, who were cashiered from the army.

-With his career in ruins, Valentinian returned to his new family estate in Sirmium.
-Two years later his first son Gratian was born by his wife Marina Severa.
-Valentinian's actions and location become uncertain around this time, but he was likely exiled.
-Theodoret says that this was because he had reacted angrily when a pagan temple attendant sprinkled water on him, saying "I am not purified, but defiled", and striking the priest.
+With his career in ruins, Valentinian returned to his new family estate in Sirmium (in modern day Serbia).
+Two years later his first wife Marina Severa had given birth to a son, Gratian.
+During the (sole) reign of the polytheist Julian, Valentinian's actions and location become uncertain, but he was likely exiled, or perhaps simply sent to command a remote outpost.
+The sources give contradictory accounts of what happened, with some versions saying that he refused to make pagan sacrifices and voluntarily chose to leave, and others saying he was merely dismissed for his Christianity.

-In 357 Valentinian was a tribunus of cavalry, possibly the Joviani in Roman Gaul.
-In either 359/360 or 360/361 he was in Mesopotamia, and by 362 he was comes and tribunus of the Cornuti.
-Valentinian was then exiled to Thebes, in the Thebaid of Roman Egypt.
-Under Jovian he was promoted to tribunus of the scholae secundae scutariorum, a formation of the elite Scholae Palatinae.

 Rise to power

-At the news of Julian's death on a campaign against the Sassanids, the army hastily declared a commander, Jovian, emperor.
-The army still found itself beleaguered by Persian attacks, forcing Jovian to accept humiliating peace terms.
-Jovian's authority within the empire was still insecure, so he sent a notary Procopius and the tribune Memoridus west to announce his accession.
-During Jovian's reign Valentinian was promoted to tribune of a Scutarii (elite infantry) regiment, and was dispatched to Ancyra.
-Jovian's rule would be short – only eight months – and before he could even consolidate his position in Constantinople he died en route between Ancyra and Nicaea.
-His death was attributed to either assassination by poisoning or accidental carbon monoxide poisoning.
-Jovian is remembered mostly for restoring Christianity to its previous favoured status under Constantine and his sons.
+At the news of Julian's death on a campaign against the Sasanian Empire, the army hastily declared Jovian the new emperor.
+Jovian extricated his soldiers from Persian territory by agreeing to a humiliating peace treaty, then started back to Constantinople.
+During Jovian's brief reign Valentinian was promoted to tribune of a Scutarii (elite infantry) regiment, which Hughes considered to reflect the new emperor’s trust in him, and dispatched to Ancyra (modern day Ankara).